junxit/us-congress-code/title-15/chapter-2b/sec-78u-1.md

 Section not applicable to actions occurring before Nov.
 19, 1988, see section 9 of Pub.
 L. 100–704 set out as an Effective Date of 1988 Amendment note under section 78o of this title.

-### Affirmation of Duty Of Government Officers and Employees
+### Affirmation of Duty of Government Officers and Employees

 Pub.
 L. 112–105, § 4(b)(1), Apr.
 4, 2012, 126 Stat.
 292, provided that: “The purpose of the amendment made by this subsection [amending this section] is to affirm a duty arising from a relationship of trust and confidence owed by each Member of Congress and each employee of Congress.”
 [For definitions of “Member of Congress” and “employee of Congress”, see section 2 of Pub.
 L. 112–105, set out as a note under section 13101 of Title 5, Government Organization and Employees.]
 Pub.
 L. 112–105, § 9(b)(2)(A), Apr.
 4, 2012, 126 Stat.
 297, provided that: “The purpose of the amendment made by this paragraph [amending this section] is to affirm a duty arising from a relationship of trust and confidence owed by each executive branch employee, judicial officer, and judicial employee.”
 [For definitions of “executive branch employee”, “judicial officer”, and “judicial employee”, see section 2 of Pub.
 L. 112–105, set out as a note under section 13101 of Title 5, Government Organization and Employees.]